-In the article “Failure of an Approximately Six Week Course of Tafenoquine to Completely Eradicate Babesia microti Infection in an Immunocompromised Patient,” Prasad and Wormser describe a chronic relapsing Babesia infection in an elderly woman.¹
+Chronic babesia infection is one of the most challenging conditions to treat—especially in immunocompromised patients.
+In the article “Failure of an Approximately Six Week Course of Tafenoquine to Completely Eradicate Babesia microti Infection in an Immunocompromised Patient,” Prasad and Wormser describe a Babesia infection that relapsed repeatedly despite aggressive treatment.

 The 74-year-old patient was admitted to the hospital in August 2021 with a 2-day history of fatigue and fevers.
-She was immunocompromised and had a history of diffuse large B-cell lymphoma treated with chemotherapy, polymyalgia rheumatica treated with low dose steroids (prednisone 5 mg/day, plus a short trial of a tocilizumab [a disease-modifying antirheumatic drug]), and cold autoimmune hemolytic anemia.
+She was immunocompromised and had a history of diffuse large B-cell lymphoma treated with chemotherapy, polymyalgia rheumatica treated with low dose steroids, and cold autoimmune hemolytic anemia.

 “A peripheral blood smear was positive for B. microti (0.2% parasitemia),” according to the authors.
 Her Hgb dropped as low as 6.5 g/dl.
 She received 10 units of blood.